Sections in this article:

 They help businesses in that space reduce the effort needed to get things done, allowing them to focus on strategy and customer relationships.

-. . . a great solo-founder startup by Tope Awotona, beginning in the US in 2013, make a simple to use online booking system for appointments, meetings and calls.
+. . . a great solo-founder start-up by Tope Awotona, beginning in the US in 2013, make a simple to use online booking system for appointments, meetings and calls.

 They have focused on providing everything that’s needed by their customers, including lots of great features, while still remaining easy to use.